-Replacing your faucets and shower heads to low-flow options can make for a more energy efficient home.
+Replacing your faucets and showerheads with low-flow options can make for a more energy-efficient home.
 The low-flow faucets push out less water, so not as much is wasted while you perform everyday tasks.
 Changing out your faucets is simple and only takes a few minutes.
 You’ll still get the same caliber of cleanliness, but you will be sending less unused water down the drain.
 This will help your house become more eco-friendly and save you money on your monthly water bill.

 2. Upgrade to a Better Dishwasher